 |Para-aminobenzoic acid (PABA)||Partial||None||None|

 |Padimate O (octyl dimethyl PABA)||Partial||None||None|

 |Octyl methoxycinnamate (octinoxate)||Complete||None||None|

-|Ethoxyethyl p-methoxycinnamate (cinoxate)||Complete||None||None|
+|Ethoxyethyl p-methoxycinnamate (cinoxate)||Complete||Partial||None|

 |Homomenthyl salicylate (homosalate)||Partial||None||None|

-|Ethylhexyl salicylate (octyl salicylate / octisalate)||Complete||None||None|
+|Ethylhexyl salicylate (octyl salicylate / octisalate)||Partial||None||None|

-|Other chemical absorbers|
+|Other chemical sunscreen ingredients|

 |Avobenzone (butyl methoxydibenzoylmethane)||None||Complete||Complete|